 Low search volume, low competitive rate, specific search intent, high conversion rate; boost ranking signal for the main keyword, and good for content creation.

-Some folks who don't want to do keyword research they rely on Black hat SEO.
-These are tactics that are used to rank a website that violates search engine guidelines Black hat SEO techniques attempt to manipulate search engine algorithms to increase a site's rankings on the SERPs.
+Some folks don't want to do keyword research, so they rely on Black hat SEO.
+These are tactics that are used to rank a website that violates search engine guidelines.
+Black hat SEO techniques attempt to manipulate search engine algorithms to increase a site's rankings on the SERPs.
+Keyword stuffing is on the Black hat list.

 Using black hat SEO tactics can lead to your website being penalized (either algorithmically or with a manual action), which means lower-ranking positions and, most likely, a decline in organic traffic.